voidumbrella/JoyousSpring/README.md

 2. Download the [latest release](https://github.com/nh6574/JoyousSpring/releases)
 3. Extract the zip file into it's own folder inside your Balatro mods folder (%appdata%\Balatro\Mods)

+## Known Issues

+* Extra Deck renders behind consumables so buttons on right-most Jokers can be tricky to press.
+(For now, just move it)
+* Extra Deck and summon material selection doesn't work properly with a controller

 ## Contributing

 I might drop this at any moment (if I haven't already), so please feel free to fork or do PRs if you feel like you can improve on this or fix any of the problems above!